SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingaccess.md

 After you submit the form a member of the Research and Cyberinfrastructure team will follow up and add you to the desired namespace.

 ## Next Steps
-Once you have an NRP account and have been added to a namespace, continue to the [Getting Started page](./gettingstarted) to run your first container on the Instructional Cluster.
+Once you have an NRP account and have been added to a namespace, continue to the [Getting Started page](./gettingstarted) to run your first container on VERNE.